Federal Employees’ Group Life Insurance Program

 If you believe you qualify for and wish to elect a living benefit, use form FE-8, Claim for Living Benefits, available by calling OFEGLI at (800) 633-4542 (the form is not available through agencies or online).
 That office will send you the form and a calculation sheet, so you can determine the amount of Basic insurance available to you.
 This will take into account the age multiplication factor for employees under age 45 and the post-65 reduction for annuitants age 65 and over.
 The benefits received will be reduced by an amount representing interest lost to the life insurance fund because of the early payment of benefits.

-If OFEGLI approves your request for a living benefit, you will receive a check, along with an explanation of benefits (FE-8C).
+If OFEGLI approves your request for a living benefit, you will receive a check, along with an explanation of benefits.
 You can change your mind about electing a living benefit up until you cash or deposit the check.
-The effective date of the living benefit election is the date you cash or deposit the check.
-If you decide not to elect the living benefit, you should write “Void” on the check and return it to OFEGLI.
-If the living benefit payment is not cashed before your death, your representative must return the check to OFEGLI.
+If you decide not to go through with the living benefit, you should write “Void” on the check and return it to OFEGLI.
+If a living benefit payment is not cashed before your death, your representative must return the check to OFEGLI.
 Your beneficiaries may then file a claim for death benefits.

 If OFEGLI does not approve your request for a living benefit, there are no appeal rights.
 However, you may furnish additional medical evidence to support your claim or may reapply if future circumstance warrant.